amansinghbisht029/Car-Animation/README.md

 # car animation
-A moving car animation using html and css only.
+A moving car animation using html, csss and javascript only.